Gregorcnik/battelCompile/README.md

 - ``-decimal``: Emit instructions as decimal rather than binary.
 - ``-obfuscate``: Equivalent to ``-nocomments -decimal``.

-A very useful trick is to use a Makefile to assemble your bots with one command (change your assemble, bots and main.c path and set your own compiler of choice; put into your main folder):
+A very useful trick is to use a Makefile to assemble your bots with one command (change your assemble, bots, and main.c paths and set your own compiler of choice; put it into your main folder):

 ```Makefile
 CC := cc